ilhamhady/ilhamhady/README.md

 - Search Engine Optimization (SEO)

 ## How to Contact Me

-Buat teman-teman disana yang ingin bertanya dan berdiskusi tentang dunia digital marketing, wordpress web development dan SEO bisa contact saya melalui
+For you there who want to ask and discuss programming, digital marketing, WordPress web development, and SEO, you can contact me through:

 - Email: [ilham.hady@gmail.com](mailto:ilham.hady@gmail.com)
 - Telegram [@ilhamsogir](https://t.me/ilhamsogir)